Breast implants will only make your breasts fuller. They will not lift your breasts, but they can create the illusion of a lift.

 If your nipple hangs below the pencil, you would need a breast lift to raise and reshape your breasts.
 If your nipple is at the crease, the approach is not as clear-cut; it depends on how much of a pick-me-up you are hoping for.

 How do you know if you need a lift and implants?
 Put on your bra and look in the mirror.
 If you are satisfied with the size of your breasts, then a breast lift alone might be the right procedure for you.
 If you wish your breasts were bigger, you are probably a candidate for a breast lift and implants (an augmentation mastopexy).
+Click here to see our before and after photo galleries.

 Obviously, there are other measurements done during a consultation – without a pencil – to help you determine the best option for you.